gravitational/teleport/rfd/0184-agent-auto-updates.md

 Each auth server will calculate the progress as
 `( max_in_flight * initial_count[group] + agent_data[group].stats[target_version].count ) / initial_count[group]` and
-write the progress to `autoupdate_agent_plan` status.
+write the progress to `autoupdate_agent_rollout` status.
 This formula determines the progress percentage by adding a `max_in_flight` percentage-window above the number of currently updated agents in the group.

 However, if `as_numeral(agent_data[group].stats[not(target_version)].lowest_uuid) / as_numeral(max_uuid)` is above the